jpottercreative/tidings-client/README.md

 Back end coolness is built on Rails with ActiveRecord, sending and serving files to an S3 bucket.

+n.b. this project was initially named Bromide Drag and there are still remnants of the original name all over the place - jp 4/18/22

 ---

 ## Installation
 Fork and clone the repo, `npm install` and `npm run` will get the client going.

-Be sure to go grab the server here:
+Be sure to go grab the server here: https://github.com/jpottercreative/tidings-server

 ---
 ### What's working: